The Center for Louisiana Studies and the Legends and Lore Roadside Marker Program

 - The birthplace or burial ground of significant carriers of Louisiana folklore, such as Dennis McGee or Clifton Chenier

-- Placenames with with intriguing and indeterminate folk etymologies, such as "Carencro"
+- Place names with intriguing and indeterminate folk etymologies, such as "Carencro"

 Where do I apply?